What days are appointments available?

-No. As strange as it may sound, it's better when your hair is unwashed.
+No. As strange as it may sound, it's better when your hair is left unwashed.
 If you really need to wash your hair for example you have an itchy scalp, you can lightly shampoo your hair 48 hours before your appointment.

 Should I put anything on my hair before I come?

 If you have washed your hair 48 hours before your appointment, you can use a light moisturiser.
 Otherwise please avoid putting anything on your hair until after your appointment.

 Yes.
 If your hair is out, please comb your hair all the way through as you normally would on the day of your appointment.
 If you have taken your hair out of a weave or plaits, it's especially important that you comb your hair through properly to remove any loose hairs that will have accumulated while the hairstyle was in.

 Can I keep my hair style in when I come to see you?

 Yes.
 Ideally it would be better to have your hair out so the whole scalp can be assessed, but as long as the problem area can be accessed you can keep your hairstyle in.

 Will you tell me to stop styling my hair a certain way?